 Learning center franchises

-The main franchised tutoring corporations are Sylvan Learning Centers, Kumon, and Huntington Learning Centers.
+There are many franchised tutoring corporations.
 Their focus is helping students work up to grade level or learning special skills such as effective studying.
-They don’t necessarily specialize in teaching students with dyslexia, as they all have some degree of standardization (with a fair amount of personalization).
+They don’t necessarily specialize in teaching students with dyslexia, as they all have some degree of standardization.
 However, the teachers are usually certified by the state, and often you will have a choice of how your student is taught: online, over the phone, or in person (usually in small groups).

 These learning centers typically test your child to see whether he or she is working at grade level, especially in math and reading.
 They will prescribe a curriculum to help your child move up to grade level and give you an expected timeline for that to happen.
 If your child tests at or above grade level, the center will help her progress at her own pace.
 Your child may also be tested to find his learning style, which will aid in his progress.